 At this stage, the vendor dispatches the goods or provides the services they are hired for.
 On receipt of a shipment, the company ensures that the quality and quantity meet expectations and communicates in case of any concern.
 In cases where a service is procured (for example, a food stall service in your company cafeteria), it’s likely to be an ongoing transaction and continuous assessment is done to ensure that the company’s needs are met.

 Three-way matching is a match between the purchase order, vendor invoice, and the product delivery confirmation report (also referred to as packing slip or receiving document).
 This is an accounting process that is done totally by the products ordered, dispatched, and received.
 This helps to avoid errors such as early or late payments, unauthorized payments, and quantity mismatches.

 After a successful three-way match, it’s time to release the payment to the vendor.
 This is a straightforward step in which the accounting team approves the payment as per the conditions of the contract (for example, within 30 days of receipt of shipment).

 Maintaining document repositories is an important step in procurement.
 Although we discuss this as a final step, it’s an ongoing part of the entire process where every financial and business transaction needs to be traceable.
 This is not only essential from an audit perspective but also useful to conduct postmortems that help understand the efficacy of the procurement process or decide whether to continue engagement with a vendor or not.

-Optimizing your procurement process
+Optimizing your procurement process with low-code automation

 In any business process, there are ways to reduce friction, minimize errors, and improve outcomes.
 Optimizing the procurement process becomes especially important as businesses scale and become more complex.